ArghyaChatterjee/Blender-Tutorial/README.md

     - If you've significantly moved, rotated, or scaled your sphere, you might want to apply these transformations to reset the object's origin.
 With the sphere selected, press `Ctrl + A` and choose the transformations you want to apply (Location, Rotation, Scale).

 By following these steps, you should now have a sphere in your Blender scene which you can continue to edit, texture, and use within your project as needed.

+5. Create a plane in blender which is in the middle of 2 surfaces.
+You have to draw a plane in the middle of 2 surfaces of that 1 object.

+Creating a plane exactly in the middle of two surfaces of a single object involves a few steps, especially if those surfaces are not parallel.
+I'll guide you through a method to achieve this:

+### Step 1: Select the Two Faces
+1. In Blender, select your object and enter Edit Mode (`Tab`).
+2. Select the two faces between which you want to place a plane.
+You can select faces by clicking on them while in Face Select mode (`3` on the keyboard if using Blender's default keymap, or click the face icon in the top corner of the 3D Viewport).

+### Step 2: Create the Midpoint Edges
+1. With the two faces selected, right-click to open the context menu and choose `Subdivide`.
+This will add vertices and edges dividing each face into smaller faces.
+2. Select the new edge loop created at the center of each of the original faces (these are the closest edges to the midpoint of your original faces).

+### Step 3: Create the Plane
+1. Use `Shift + S` and choose "Cursor to Selected" with the new central edges selected.
+This will place the 3D cursor exactly in the middle between these two edges.
+2. Now, go back to Object Mode (`Tab`), press `Shift + A` and add a new Plane.
+3. The plane will be created at the location of the 3D cursor, which is now in the middle between the two faces.
+However, it might not be oriented correctly according to your surfaces.

+### Step 4: Align the Plane
+1. To align the plane, you might need to rotate and resize it manually.
+In Edit Mode, you can use the `Rotate` (`R`) and `Scale` (`S`) commands to align the plane with the midpoint of the two surfaces.
+2. Alternatively, if you want the plane to align precisely with the orientation of one of the original faces, you could:
+   - Select one face of your object and enter Edit Mode.
+   - Press `Shift + Numpad 7`.
+This will align the view to the selected face.
+   - Go back to Object Mode, select the plane, and in Edit Mode, rotate and scale the plane to fit exactly between the two original faces based on your view.

+### Step 5: Fine-tuning
+- Adjust the plane's position and orientation as needed to ensure it sits exactly in the middle of the two surfaces.
+You may need to switch between different views and use snapping (`Shift + Tab`) to align things precisely.
+- Remember, if the two faces are not parallel, determining the "middle" can be more conceptual than geometric.
+You might decide based on the visual midpoint or other criteria relevant to your model.

+This method requires some manual adjustments because Blender doesn't have a direct feature for creating a plane exactly between two non-parallel surfaces.
+The exactness of the placement will depend on the initial position of the 3D cursor and your adjustments to the plane's orientation and size.